-- 1) Knock on the door.

-- 2) Introduce yourself to the resident.

-- 3) Perform hand hygiene.
+- 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.

-- a.
-Cover all surfaces of hands with hand sanitizer.

-- b.
-Rub hands together until hands are completely dry.

-- 4) Explain the procedure to the resident. - 5) Provide privacy for resident pull curtain. - 6) Keep the resident covered while removing the gown. - 7) Remove the gown from the unaffected (strong) side first. - 8) Place the soiled gown in the designated laundry hamper. - 9) Dress the resident in a button-up shirt.
-Insert hand through the sleeve of the shirt and grasp the hand of the resident.

-10) When dressing the resident in a button-up shirt, always dress from the affected (weak) side first.

-- 11) Assist the resident to raise their buttocks or turn the resident from side to side and draw the pants over the buttocks and up to the resident's waist. - 12) When dressing the resident in pants, always dress the affected (weak) side leg first. - 13) Put on the resident's socks.
-Draw the socks up the resident's foot until they are smooth. - 14) Leave the resident in correct body alignment. - 15) Leave the resident properly dressed. - 16) Place call light or signal calling device within easy reach of the resident. - 17) Maintain respectful, courteous interpersonal interactions at all times. - 18) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Provide privacy for the resident pull the curtain. - 6) Keep the resident covered while removing the gown. - 7) Remove the gown from the unaffected (strong) side first. - 8) Place the soiled gown in the designated laundry hamper. - 9) Dress the resident in a button-up shirt.
+Insert your hand through the shirt sleeve and grasp the resident's hand. - 10) When dressing the resident in a button-up shirt, always dress from the affected (weak) side first. - 11) Assist the resident to raise their buttocks or turn the resident from side to side and draw the pants over the buttocks and up to the resident's waist. - 12) When dressing the resident in pants, always dress the affected (weak) side leg first. - 13) Put on the resident's socks.
+Draw the socks up the resident's foot until they are smooth. - 14) Leave the resident in correct body alignment. - 15) Leave the resident properly dressed. - 16) Perform hand hygiene. - a.
+Cover all surfaces of hands with hand sanitizer. - b.
+Rub your hands together until they are completely dry. - 17) Place call light or signal calling device within easy reach of the resident. - 18) Maintain respectful, courteous interpersonal interactions at all times.